sveltema/KMPosable-architecture/README.md

 # KMP-composable-architecture

-Kotlin Multiplatform implementation of [Point-Free's The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) loostly based on [Toggl's Android implementation](https://github.com/toggl/komposable-architecture) but with several fundamental changes and improvements.
+Kotlin Multiplatform implementation of [Point-Free's The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture) loosely based on [Toggl's Android implementation](https://github.com/toggl/komposable-architecture) but with several fundamental changes and improvements.

 ## Version information:
 | Version       | Kotlin | Coroutines |
 |---------------|--------|:----------:|
 | _latest_      | 1.9.10 |   1.7.3    |

-## © Differences from Toggl's komposable-architecture
+## Differences from Toggl's komposable-architecture
 * Kotlin Multiplatform support for use in KMM projects
 * The `Effect` interface is based on `Flows` instead of suspending functions allowing for long running Effects
 * Addition of explicit cancellation of Effects